Looking for the best grammar checker in 2023?

-Both Google Docs and Microsoft Word include built-in grammar checkers.
+Both Google Docs and Microsoft Word (Microsoft Editor) include built-in grammar checkers.
 They allow you to fix your basic spelling and grammar errors for free.

 As you type, a red squiggle under the word alerts you to spelling errors when you make them.
 A blue squiggle indicates potential grammar errors.

 Right-click for suggested corrections (unless you are way off, in which case, you’re on your own!), and select the ones you agree with.

 Microsoft Editor also provides a quick snapshot of your text’s readability.

 - Grammar and spell checker is included in the word processing software, so there is no need to copy and paste it into a separate tool.

 - Google Docs provides translation through Google Translate.
 You can translate your text into 100 different languages, for free!

 - Customizable dictionaries are available in both programs.